-Congratulations On Your Last Round Of Chemo Card21 people have chosen this
+Congratulations On Your Last Round Of Chemo Card

 Finishing radiotherapy or chemotherapy can bring immense relief for some people, but for others, it can be an anxious time waiting for results.
-Undergoing cancer treatment can be long and enduring, and acknowledging that what the person (or yourself) has been through can be very encouraging and reassuring.
-Sending a card congratulating them on their last round of chemo, with the invitation to get a coffee (or something stronger) once they are feeling better is a simple and genuine gesture that can a long way.
+Undergoing cancer treatment can be long and enduring and acknowledging that what the person has been through can be very encouraging and reassuring.
+Sending a card congratulating them on their last round of chemo, with perhaps the invitation to get a coffee (or something stronger) once they are feeling better is a simple and genuine gesture that can go a long way.

-- Choose what you want to watch on tv
+- Choose what you want to watch on TV - you have full control!

 - Having your favourite meal cooked for you